helihard/qr-code-card-w-CSS/README.md

 - responsive design in general
 - accessible design
 - flexbox (still more confident using grid)
-- getting more comfortable using git (still early days - apparently, I did not successfully commit at all stages of the process)
+- getting more familiar with git (still early days - apparently, I did not successfully commit at all stages of the process)
 - learning calc()